 The Braid Knot is the most secure way of connecting swivels and snaps to braided lines.
 It's been designed to deal with the special qualities of today's hi-tech braid lines, some of which can have a tendency to slip when tied with other knots.

-Even so this knot, like all knots must be tied with care.
+Even so, this knot like all knots, must be tied with care.

 Pull it up slowly and evenly so that the loops snug up neatly and don't overlap.